 But, while it might be known for its history, Bath is evolving, and these days it has much more to offer than you might think.

-Bath has recently emerged as one of the best places in the UK to enjoy an active city break, and you can explore the city along riverside cycle paths, or follow this National Trust walk which encircles the city.
+Last year, Bath was crowned as Condé Nast’s best city in the UK.
+It’s also recently emerged as one of the UK’s best places for an active city break, as you can explore along riverside cycle paths, or follow this National Trust walk that encircles the city.

-Art enthusiasts will enjoy visiting the Holburne Museum, which is home to a growing collection of fine art, and checking out Victoria Art Gallery, where you can admire a diverse collection of paintings and sculptures.
+Art enthusiasts will enjoy visiting the Holburne Museum, which houses a growing collection of fine art, and the Victoria Art Gallery, where you can admire a diverse collection of paintings and sculptures.

-Bath’s connection to Jane Austen means that fans won’t have to go far to discover more about the author.
-Lovers of great literature may also like to visit Mary Shelley’s House of Frankenstein, where you can step into the dark and sinister world of Frankenstein.
+Bath’s connection to Jane Austen means fans won’t have to go far to discover more about the author.
+Lovers of great literature may also like to visit the dark and gothic Mary Shelley’s House of Frankenstein.

-A visit to Bath isn’t complete without a soak in Thermae Bath Spa, and after an indulgent pamper session, you can discover just how excellent Bath’s modern food scene is.
+A trip to Bath isn’t complete without a soak in Thermae Bath Spa, and after an indulgent pamper session, you can discover just how excellent this city’s modern food scene is.
 From tapas and street food to supper clubs and veggie menus, there’s something for everyone here.

 Final thoughts…